Skip to content

 • init is not included; it has no selector.

-• There is no 0x00 selector — that would collide with the empty-calldata deploy short-circuit.
+• There is no 0x00 selector; it would collide with the empty-calldata deploy short-circuit.

 • Maximum 255 pub fns per contract (selectors are one byte; 0xFF is the last valid).